-- 9.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, and sound engineering practice. - 9.2 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance to surrounding land or infrastructure.
+- 8.2 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, sound engineering practice and the provisions of a Development Permit for Operational Works (roof and allotment drainage works). - 8.3 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure.

-10.0 SITE WORKS
+9.0 SITE WORKS

-- 10.1 A Development Permit for Operational Works (site works) must be obtained prior to the commencement of any site works on the development site. - 10.2 Any application for a Development Permit for Operational Works (site works) must be accompanied by an earthworks plan that clearly identifies the following: - 10.2.1 the location of cut and/or fill: - 10.2.2 the type of fill to be used and the manner in which it is to be compacted; - 10.2.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; - 10.2.4 details of any proposed access routes that are intended to be used to transport fill to or from the development site; and - 10.2.5 the maintenance of access roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 10.3 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 10.4 Retaining structures above one (1) metre in height that are not incidental works to a Development Permit for Building Works, must not be constructed unless separately and specifically certified by a Registered Professional Engineer of Queensland and must be approved as part of a Development Permit for Operational Works (site works). - 10.5 Any retaining structures close to or crossing sewerage infrastructure must comply with Queensland Development Code, Mandatory Part 1.4 "Building over or near relevant infrastructure."
-The structure must be self-supporting and no additional load must be applied to Council's sewerage infrastructure.
+- 9.1 A Development Permit for Operational Works (site works) must be obtained prior to the commencement of any site works on the development site. - 9.2 Any application for a Development Permit for Operational Works (site works) must be accompanied by earthworks plan that clearly identifies the following: - 9.2.1 the location of cut and/or fill; - 9.2.2 the type of fill to be used and the manner in which it is to be compacted; - 9.2.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; - 9.2.4 details of any proposed access routes that are intended to be used to transport fill to or from the development site; and - 9.2.5 the maintenance of access roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 9.3 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 9.4 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 9.5 Retaining structures above one (1) metre in height that are not incidental works to a Development Permit for Building Works, must not be constructed unless separately and specifically certified by a Registered Professional Engineer of Queensland and must be approved as part of a Development Permit for Operational Works (site works).